iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 That's how I got from having no mentor to having 4 amazing mentors.
 I remember how happy Tanay was when I got the job.
 He even came live on Instagram to share my success with his 40k followers too.

 > If you know Tanay, you might be familiar with the team tanay job challenge.
 My encounter with Tanay was way before that happened.
-I would say that the job challenge is a consolidation of all the advices he was sharing in the group to get a job.
+I would say that the job challenge is a consolidation of all the advice he was sharing in the group to get a job.
 If you're looking for a job, you should [check it out](https://2020.teamtanay.jobchallenge.dev/).

 ## My Breakthrough Project